MastaChicken/Group-Project/README.md

 $ docker-compose up
 ```

-This will run the server in production mode
+This will run the server in production mode using `gunicorn`

 ### Source